tjbearse/sheet-block-editor/README.md

 # Sheet Block Editor
 [![Built on Blockly](https://tinyurl.com/built-on-blockly)](https://github.com/google/blockly)

 Sheet Block Editor is a block-based visual programming editor for Google Sheets.
 The editor can read a text formula and represent its parts as building blocks.
 These blocks can be edited and reconfigured then writen back out as text for use in a Google Sheet.
 Formulas can also be made with blocks from scratch.
-[Try it out](https://tjbearse.github.io/sheet-block-editor/)
+[Try it out](https://tjbearse.github.io/sheet-block-editor/)!

+For more detailed instructions on how to use it, see the [Basic Usage](https://github.com/tjbearse/sheet-block-editor/wiki/Basic-Use) on the wiki.

 Currently the editor is in an experimental state.
 The editor exists on its own [webpage](https://tjbearse.github.io/sheet-block-editor/) to be used alongside Google Sheets via copying and pasting.
-Adapting the editor to be an extension for Google Sheets has been started and would provide a smoother integration.
+Adapting the editor to be an extension for Google Sheets is possible but not yet planned.
+Your enthusiastic support makes that a more likely reality.
 Additionally, there are some functionality limitations.
 See the list of [known feature gaps](https://github.com/tjbearse/sheet-block-editor/issues?q=is%3Aopen+is%3Aissue+label%3A%22unsupported+forumulas%22).

 If you encounter bugs or would like to suggest an improvement please create an issue.